Ring-fencing

 Lloyds Development Capital and other strategic investments.

-Each sub-group will operate alongside but independently from each other within Lloyds Banking Group.
+Each sub-group operates alongside but independently from each other within Lloyds Banking Group.

 Structure chart shows Lloyds Banking Group as the parent company, with these four beneath: